pankaj892/pankaj892/README.md

 - 🔭 I’m currently working on - Flutter and Creating a game for Google Assistant <a href="https://assistant.google.com/services/a/uid/000000710c8787aa?hl=en">Check it out 🎲</a>

-- 🌱 I’m currently learning - Python,Flutter
+- 🌱 I’m currently learning - Python,Flutter.

 - 👯 I’m looking to collaborate on - Python and Flutter

-- 💬 Ask me about - Custom ROMS,Android
+- 💬 Ask me about - Custom ROMS,Android.

 - 🥅 2021 Goal - Try to contribute as much as possible to Open Source